asood-life/avishkaar/README.md

 <img src="screenshots/delete-students.png"><br><br>

 <b>CHANGE PASSWORD</b>:  If you have accidentally revealed your password to someone (well I have done at start :D) don't panic.
 You can change your password anytime you desire.
 However, before making the change, user must confirm their old password to ensure authentic access.<br><br>
 The login password is retrieved from the <code>credentials.json</code> file.
-If the validation is successful during the password change process, the new password is written to the JSON, overwriting the previous value.
+If the validation is successful during password change process, the new password is written to the JSON, overwriting the previous value.
 <br><br>
 <img src="screenshots/change-password.png"><br><br>